Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/CreateCustomVariables.md

 ---

 ## Variable Functions
 Variable functions are functions that return a value.
-They are interchangable with regular variables, provided the type matches with the generic refrences type.
+They are interchangable with regular variables, provided the type matches with the generic refrence's type.

 ```c#
 //It is recommended to put variable functions in a seperate variables menu for organization purposes